s3bc40/s3bc40.github.io/resume_EN.md

 ## About

-Bioinformatician with a passion for Data Science and Web application development.
+IT developer with an interest for Data Science and Web application development.
-Ecology, nature, hiking, programming, video games and dogs are my centers of interest.
+Ecology, hiking, badminton, running, video games and dogs are my centers of interest.

 ## Experiences

-**Web developer consultant for MCA-Group, Axileo** (Sept 2019 - May 2020, Paris)
+**[JOB] - Web developer consultant for MCA-Group, Axileo** (Sept 2019 - May 2020, Paris)

-+ Development and updating of various internal software: MANAGEO, Intranet, Competence profile.
-Assistance and technical support (software) to users on-site and remotely.
-Maintenance assistance for different tools, and version migration.
++ Development and updating of various internal software: MANAGEO, Intranet, DTThèque.
+Creation of user accounts.
+Assistance and support (software) to users on-site and remotely.
+Creation of IT procedures: updates, amendments.
+Maintenance assistance for the various tools, and version migration.

 >*Tools : PHP(7), Symfony(2.8,3.4), PHPMyAdmin, HTML5/CSS3, JavaScript, jQuery, SQL, Windows, PHPStorm, Talend, GitLab*

-**TNBC cancer subtype research and prediction, Sorbonne University** (Feb 2019 - August 2020, Paris)
+**[INTERNSHIP] - TNBC cancer subtype research and prediction, Sorbonne University** (Feb 2019 - August 2020, Paris)

-+ Final internship training Master Bioinformatics done at [Computational and Quantitative Biology Laboratory](http://www.lcqb.upmc.fr/) at the Sorbonne University.
-Finding and predicting a response to treatment for a breast cancer subtype using supervised learning.
++ Final internship training Master Bioinformatics done at [Laboratory of Computational and Quantitative](http://www.lcqb.upmc.fr/) at the University of Sorbonne.
+Research and prediction of response to treatment against a subtype of breast cancer, using supervised learning.
+Weekly presentation of research with Inserm biologist collaborators.

 >*Tools : Python(3), R, Anaconda, Bioconductor, NumPy, pandas, matplotlib, Seaborn, scikit-learn, GitHub, Linux*

-**Front-end web application development, BIOASTER** (Feb 2018 - May 2018, University of Bordeaux)
+**[PROJECT] - Front-end web application development, BIOASTER** (Feb 2018 - May 2018, University of Bordeaux)

-+ Project End Group Master 1 Bioinformatics.
++ Group project at the end of Master 1 Bioinformatics.
 Front-end development of a LIMS web application for biologists at the research institute [BIOASTER](https://www.bioaster.org/fr/), based in Lyon.
+Setting up a dashboard, an administrator page and a sample of kinship graph.
+Meeting deadlines and organization via Trello and TeamGantt.

 >*Tools : HTML5/CSS3, JavaScript, cystocape.js, d3.js, chart.js, GitLab, Trello, Linux*